Waiting area with door open

 Physiological Aspects

 If you have an overactive bladder, you will naturally have to go more often.
 Stress and sitting for long periods can make it worse.
-Your body is designed to move, so when you’re cramped in a car for hours, your bladder may become more sensitive.
+Your body is designed to move, so your bladder may become more sensitive when cramped in a car for hours.

 Remember, your body might also react to the jostling and bumps of travel.
 Staying hydrated is important, but try to get enough water consistently throughout the day.
 If you know you have a bladder condition, plan accordingly with easy bathroom access points.